rbeccapotter/dhis2-docs-implementation/content/chis_implementation/06_dhis2_configuration.md

 ### 2. Considerations in Translating Business Process to DHIS2

-Translating the data flows of community in DHIS2 is the most crucial step in the design process.
-There are nine critical elements that must be considered.
-These are:

-1. Logic of data aggregation
+The following should be considere din the early design phases for integration of CHW reporting into DHIS2 and into national HIS architectures:

-2. Reporting periods and frequency
+1. Reporting structures and frequency
-3. Organizational hierarchy
+2. Organizational hierarchy
-4. Vertical health programs vis-à-vis HMIS
+3. Vertical disease programs vs. integrated reporting
-5. Partner reporting
-6. Outputs: Internal and External
+4. Reporting from implementing partners & other sources
-7. Infrastructure considerations
+5. Infrastructure considerations
-8. Technology considerations for data acquisition = tool selection
+6. Technology considerations & devices
-9. Security
+7. Security

-#### Logic of Data Aggregation
+#### Integrating CHW data with HMIS

 **Extending from the existing facility system** to community health workers needs to ensure that the logic for data aggregation stays synchronized within the existing CHIS.
 While designing the aggregation, there could be five typical scenarios.

 1. **CHW Aggregate data reporting**: If aggregate data is being collected at facility level, and CHWs are also submitting aggregate numbers, the summed value of facility and CHW needs to represent a meaningful figure.
 For example:
 	- Case 1 - CHWs is solely responsible for reporting on all pregnant women registered for ANC in the area.
 This data element should be reported by all CHWs and its aggregate should be taken as facility reported number: i.e. Number of pregnant women registered for ANC at facility = CHW1+ CHW2 ...
 	- Case 2 - In case CHWs are to report on this data element of community services and the facility is also providing similar services, then the total count of services provided is the sum of CHWs + facility: i.e. Number of pregnant women registered for ANC = facility + CHW1+ CHW2 ...

-    > **Note**
-    >
-    > It is generally considered a best practice to have separate data sets for facilities and CHWs.
-Meaning, the CHW should not be submitting data via the facility data set.
-This is to minimize potential for double counting of patient between facility and CHW, and it enables better performance monitoring of CHWs and facilities.

 2. **Case based (tracker) data reporting where case location is [not]{.ul} important**: In case aggregate data is being collected at facility and CHWs are to collect name/case based data for the same, in such case aggregation of all case/names should be done at facility level.
 Meaning cases should be enrolled as tracked entities against the facility even if CHWs are capturing the data.